helloworld-cat/socialinfo/README.md

 # Socialinfo

-Retreive information from social networks (Facebook, Twitter, etc.) about an url.
+Retrieve information from social networks (Facebook, Twitter, etc.) about an url.

 ## Installation